 Battelle Memorial Institute conducted a study to identify and evaluate potential early markets for direct hydrogen polymer electrolyte membrane fuel cells titled "Identification and Characterization of Near-Term Direct Hydrogen Proton Exchange Membrane Fuel Cell Markets", April 2007.
 The study focuses on power supplies for forklifts and backup power for telecommunications and emergency response radio towers.

 Want to know what hydrogen and fuel cell products are commercially available?
-Check out the Fuel Cell and Hydrogen Energy Association's Hydrogen and Fuel Cell Product Catalog, a searchable database.
+Check out the Fuel Cell and Hydrogen Energy Association's member product lists.

 Information for Fleet Owners and Operators